 Best for: Simplicity

 Overall, PureVPN is refreshingly easy to use.
-Getting set up and using the package is straightforward, making it a great choice for VPN newbies.
+As far as setting up the VPN goes, it's pretty quick and straightforward, making it a great choice for VPN newbies.
 In addition to this short learning curve and easy-to-parse layout, PureVPN offers live chat and email support for anyone who needs a helping hand.

 One extra bonus?
 PureVPN can also be used by those looking to access Netflix outside their country, opening up entire new libraries of video content that until now have been unavailable.